Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 Usage of Item Keys

-Let us write a new program to demonstrate the usage of Item Keys with Values in the Collection.
+Let’s write a new program to demonstrate how to use Keys with Values in a Collection.

 Public Sub CollTest3()